vespa-engine/blog/_posts/2022-11-03-improving-product-search-with-ltr.md

  </p>

- Over a few busy years, we have witnessed a neural ranking paradigm shift, where pre-trained language models, such as BERT, have revolutionized [have revolutionized text ranking](https://blog.vespa.ai/pretrained-transformer-language-models-for-search-part-1/) in data-rich settings with lots of labeled data.
+ Over a few busy years, we have witnessed a neural ranking paradigm shift, where pre-trained language models, such as BERT,
+ [have revolutionized text ranking](https://blog.vespa.ai/pretrained-transformer-language-models-for-search-part-1/) in data-rich settings with lots of labeled data.
  Feeding the data hungry neural networks lots of labeled relevance judgments